robertklep/package-bundler/README.md

 ## Limitations

 * Not all packages can be bundled, especially ones that use dynamic `require` calls or packages like `require-all`.
-* Does not support package versioning (`package@1.0.0`) yet, only the latest version of the package is bundled.